dendronhq/dendron-site/vault/dendron.ref.commands.md

 #### Scope
 The command will first prompt you to decide the scope of the operation.

 - If you have a selection in your active editor that contains wikilinks, you can use the `selection2Items` modifier to limit the scope to only the wikilinks contained in the selection.
 Toggling `selection2Items` will also toggle `multiSelect`, at which point you can select the notes you want to include in the scope.
+This will be the default behavior if you have a selection that has at least one wikilink.
 - If you do not wish to limit the scope with selection, you can lookup the hierarchy to narrow down the scope and use `multiSelect` to select the notes.

-If you press <kbd>Esc</kbd> at this stage, the scope will default to all notes existing in your workspace.
+If you select `Entire Workspace` at this stage, the scope will default to all notes existing in your workspace.

 - NOTE: At this point, limiting the scope to a specific vault is not supported.